 This year’s Queen’s Day had an increased number of security, with extra security staff hired on top of the 1400 police present.

-Click here to read more about Koninginnedag 2010.Filed under Dutch Royals
+Click here to read more about Koninginnedag 2010.Filed under The Netherlands

-Tagged Accession, Anniversary, Koningsdag, National Day, Princess Beatrix.
+Tagged Accession, Anniversary, Koningsdag, National Day, Princess Beatrix of the Netherlands.